hykim-soulis/Bankist-website/README.md

 ## Project Description

-In this project, I added a sticky navigation bar on the top, smooth scrolling effect by clicking navigation buttons and popup, tabbed and slider components.
+In this project, I added a sticky navigation bar on the top, smooth scrolling effect by clicking navigation buttons, popup, tabbed and slider components.
 Also, I implemented lazy loading image effect to improve page loading performance.

 ### What I've learned